jaboc83/UBBuildTools/README.md

 Bin directory should be used to hold your distributable artifacts after a build.
 * The uniqueId field is a unique identifier that will be used in the psd1 manifest file.

+There is a built in project generator to flesh out the project struction that can be run by using the  `psinit` command.
+The command will run a wizard to setup some of the parameters and generates the project.json, and the src,dist, and tests folders.

 ### Add Your Module and about_* files

 Add your `.psm1` module file and `about_*` help files into the src directory.